Course Enquiries - UK

-This course features two week-long residential field trip and two five-month summer placements, so you’ll gain all the skills you need to thrive in this exciting sector – and you’ll be ready for work a year earlier than your competitors on four-year degrees.
+This three year course features a one week long residential field trip and 900 hours work during two academic years, so you’ll gain all the skills you need to thrive in this exciting sector – and you’ll be ready to start your career a year earlier than your competitors on four-year degrees

 Studying in the heart of one of the world’s most visited cities, you’ll find your learning extends far beyond the lecture theatres and seminar rooms of LSBU.
 You’ll be out there, seeing the industry up close for yourself, thanks to visits to a range of tourism and hospitality operations, destinations and trade fairs – it’s all on our doorstep.